Introduction

 fn [<event_name>](node: &EventTarget) -> Result<[<Event>], CreateOrFireEventError>;

-, allowing you to have a reference to the event created: this might be useful if you need to access event properties that cannot be initiated programmatically (such as time_stamp
+Convenience methods for creating DOM events that can then be fired by fire_event, allowing you to have a reference to the event created: this might be useful if you need to access event properties that cannot be initiated programmatically (such as time_stamp).

 use testing_library_dom::{CreateEvent, fire_event};